jf-xia/foqos/docs/study/01-targets-and-capabilities.md

   - Inspect build settings per configuration for `CODE_SIGN_ENTITLEMENTS` and platform-specific overrides.
 - Device monitor shared state:
   - Search `FoqosDeviceMonitor/**/*.swift` for `UserDefaults(suiteName:` and `FileManager.default.containerURL(forSecurityApplicationGroupIdentifier:`.
+- Case-sensitive path risk:
+  - Try building on a case-sensitive APFS volume (or CI runner configured as such) and watch for missing file errors referencing `foqos/Info.plist` or `foqos/foqos.entitlements`.

 ## Key takeaways